Talk to us?

 5 Oral Medicine

-Which of the following is a risk factor for developing atherosclerosis?
+Which of the following conditions is NOT associated with an increased risk of developing venous thrombosis?

 NEET MDS Topics